Tuesday, September 24, 2024

 After the publication of this book, Azuma borrowed the name for his original series Azumanga Daioh, serialized in Dengenki Daioh.
 (Get it?
 It's Azuma's manga in Dengenki Daioh.)
 Of course this would lead to nothing but confusion for anybody who saw this older book, thinking this and Azumanga Daioh were related in any way.

-In direct response to Azuma's newfound success, Pioneer allowed him to republish Azumanga in a smaller, shinso-sized tanko-ban volume with Dengenki Comics, in a very similar format to their publications of standalone Azumanga Daioh volumes.
+In direct response to Azuma's newfound success, Pioneer allowed him to republish Azumanga in a smaller, shinsho-sized tankōbon volume with Dengenki Comics, in a very similar format to their publications of standalone Azumanga Daioh volumes.

 Size Comparison (Recycle has already been debound for scanning)